OndrejSpanel/SuuntoToStrava/README.md

 Automatic merge and upload of Suunto Quest and Suunto GPS Tracking Pod data.

+**Work in progress, not working yet.**

-The main point of the project is to automate steps needed when using [Suunto GPS Tracking Pod][SuuntoGPS] in combination [Suunto Quest sporttester watches][SuuntoQuest] with [Strava][Strava].
+The main point of the utility is to automate steps needed when using [Suunto GPS Tracking Pod][SuuntoGPS] in combination [Suunto Quest sporttester watches][SuuntoQuest] with [Strava][Strava].

 The utility uses local copies of data uploaded to Movescount by Moveslink software, merges GPS and Heart Rate data and sends them to Strava.